Sebastianhju/Runeterra-5e/Uncommon Items.md

 ---

-## N. L. Rod
+## Needlessly Large Rod

-**Needlessly Large**: Any spell with a radius, cone , cube or simelar effect gains an extra 5ft to the size in all dimentions.
+**Needlessly Large**: Any spell with a radius, cone , cube or similar effect gains an extra 5ft to the size in all dimentions.

 **Rod**: When you take the attack action you can make attack and damage rolls using your spellcasting ability modifier instead of strenght.

+Alternativt **rod** -> **Empower**: Whenever you roll for elemental damage, you may reroll three damage dices and use the new results.

 ---

-## Tear
+## Tear of the Goddess

 **Focus**: Once each turn when you deal damage to a small or smaller creature you can deal 1d4 extra force damage to it.

 **Mana charge**: When taking a short rest you can spend hit dice equal to your proficiancy bonus to replenash mana instead of health.
 When doing this you regain half of the amount you would normaly heal.

+_Alternativ_

+**Focus**: Whenever you damage a creature you gain a stack of _focus_.
+For every tenth stack of focus, you gain +1 maximum mana. up to a maximum of 130 stacks.

+_Upgrade_: When the tear is fully stacked, it can be upgraded into Seraphs Embrace, Muramana or Fimbulwinter.

 ---

 ## Cloth Armor

 **Reinforced Fabric**: AC 13+ Dex.

+_Så basicly studded +1?_

 ---